General Questions and Answers for Federal Work Study

 Please see below for frequently asked questions to help clarify the federal work study process.

 - Current students are notified via email by the Office of Financial Aid & Scholarships.
 Students are provided detailed instructions on where and how to apply.
-If a student has not been notified, they are ineligible for various reasons.
+If a student has not been notified, they may be ineligible for various reasons.
 Additional information can be found in Student Employment

 - A very limited population of entering freshmen will be offered FWS funds on their Financial Aid Package.
 To ensure you are assigned a position, you must accept the funds by the date reflected on your award notice.
 Additional details can be found in Student Employment.